 ANIMAL RESCUE & REHABILITATION

-Together with world-renowned The Aspinall Foundation, iSanti Karoo will become a safe haven for previously mistreated animals that have been rescued from international zoos and other ex-situ environments.
-Where possible, indigenous game will be rewilded, and in situations where this is not suitable, animals will spend time at the Rescue Centre, currently under construction, on Magic Hills Game Reserve until such a time that they can be rehomed.
+Together with the world-renowned organization, The Aspinall Foundation, iSanti Karoo will become a safe haven for previously mistreated animals that have been rescued from international zoos and other ex-situ environments.
+Where possible, indigenous game will be rewilded, and in situations where this is not suitable, animals will spend time at the Rescue Centre – currently under construction – on Magic Hills Game Reserve until such a time that they can be rehomed.
 The Aspinall Foundation will assist in identifying reserves that are fit for recovered wildlife.

-The vegetation of Magic Hills is representative of two Biomes, the Thicket Biome and the Nama Karoo Biome, which, with species from both biomes present, makes for a diverse variety of animal and plant life that guests can discover.
-Special among this plant life is the Spekboom (or Elephant Food Tree), which occurs naturally throughout the Magic Hills landscape, but is most abundant on the southern valleys and slopes.
+The vegetation of Magic Hills is representative of two Biomes, the Thicket Biome and the Nama Karoo Biome.
+With species from both biomes present, the reserve makes for a diverse variety of animal and plant life that guests can explore.
+Particularly special among this plant life is the Spekboom (or Elephant Food Tree), which occurs naturally throughout the Magic Hills landscape, but is most abundant on the southern valleys and slopes.

 The history of the Great Karoo is infinite.
 It’s hard to believe that this desert-like expanse of nature was once an inland sea.
-But history has it that approximately 250 million years ago, that was the reality.
-Slowly, as the global climate changed shape, the water gradually evaporated, turning the sea into a swamp where amphibians and reptiles thrived.
+But history confirms that approximately 250 million years ago, that was the reality.
+Slowly, as the global climate changed shape, the water gradually evaporated, turning the sea into a vast swamp, where amphibians and reptiles thrived.
 The area was also previously home to many different civilisations – from the last of the Stone Age population, to the bushmen and the nomadic Khoekhoen people and the notorious General Jan Smuts and his allies.

 The Aspinall Foundation has long been a pioneering force in the conservation world.
 Magic Hills Game Reserve is proud to partner with this foundation to rehabilitate and rewild indigenous animals.